CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*+META*_ Update the [COMEDI | https://clarino.uib.no/comedi/records] record; add location PID and Availability start date (under Distribution)
 # [ ] _*?META*_ Update the [COMEDI | https://clarino.uib.no/comedi/records] record: add relations to previous or parallel versions/variants of the corpus
 # [ ] _*+PORTAL*_ Create or update the resource group page
-## [ ] _*?META*_ If the package was published as beta (during the beta stage of the corresponding Korp corpus), remove beta status from the COMEDI record and resource group page
+## [ ] _*?META*_ If the package was published as release candidate (during the release candidate stage of the corresponding Korp corpus), remove release candidate status from the COMEDI record and resource group page
 # [ ] _*?META*_ If required, create a portal page "shortname: Notes for the user", to inform about found issues in the data.
 Make sure the COMEDI record also contains a link to the notes' page (in case the information is only one sentence, add it directly to the COMEDI description).
 # [ ] _*+PORTAL*_ Publish news about the new corpus on the Portal
 # [ ] _*+DB*_ Add the Language Bank Publication Date to the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_1]